jinzhan/plyr/readme.md

 ### Disable support programatically

 The `enabled` option can be used to disable certain User Agents.
-For example, if you don't want to use Plyr for smartphones, you could use:
+For example, if you don't want to use Player for smartphones, you could use:

 ```javascript
 {